medic/cht-docs/content/en/docs/apps/concepts/users.md

 ## Permissions

-User Permissions are settings that can be individually toggled on or off to allow a User Role to do a certain action or see a certain thing.
-System Admin’s can add as many User Role’s as needed to grant permissions to different user groups.
+User Permissions are settings that can be individually toggled on or off to allow users with a particular Role to do a certain action or see a certain thing.
+CHT app developers and administrators can add as many User Roles as needed to grant permissions to different groups of users.

 {{% see-also page="docs/apps/reference/user-permissions" title="Defining User Permissions" %}}